schyen/MetaboMate/README.md

 The R toolbox for NMR-based metabolic profiling.

 ## MetaboMate
-This R package is all you need to perform data analysis in the filed of NMR-based metabolic profiling.
-It covers all basic processing steps, which includes reading-in 1D spectra from Bruker file format, data pre-processing (referencing, baseline correction, excision of spectral areas, etc.), various normalisation methods, unsupervised and supervised multivariate statistical analysis techniques.
-Many of the provided functions can also be used for mass spectrometry data analysis (such as PQN normalisation or mutlivariate statistics).
-All combined with aestethically pleasing visualisations using ggplot2.
+This package is all you need to perform data analysis in the filed of NMR-based metabolic profiling.
+It covers all basic processing steps, which includes importing 1D spectra from Bruker file format, data pre-processing (referencing, baseline correction, excision of spectral areas, etc.), spectral normalisation methods (eg., probablistic quotient normalisation), unsupervised and supervised multivariate statistis combined with aestethically pleasing visualisations using ggplot2.
+Many of the provided functions can also be used for mass spectrometry data analysis.
+All functions are well documented.

 ## Installation
 Installing the MetaboMate package from GitHub requires the developer tools R package: